The War of the Worlds (1938 radio drama): Notable re-airings and adaptations

 An updated version of the radio drama aired several times between 1968 and 1975 on WKBW radio in Buffalo, New York.

-A Brazilian Portuguese version was aired in October 1971, by Rádio Difusora, from the Northeast state of Maranhão.
-This version remained faithful to Welles' adaptation, changing several American cities names to Brazilian state capitals.
+A Portuguese-language version was aired in October 1971, by Rádio Difusora, from the Northeast state of Maranhão.
+This version remained faithful to Welles' adaptation, changing several American city names to Brazilian state capitals.
 Also, foreign cities such as Los Angeles and Chicago were reported as engulfed by a poisonous smoke after several cylinders have fallen and tripods were defeating all human resistance.

 During the transmission, the director of the radio station (also performing) proceeded to explain that many of the station employees were allowed to go home and join their families, but his speech is frequently interrupted by strange noises, which he explains as being result of a worldwide radio interference that was disturbing all transmissions on Earth (presumably caused by Martian machines).

-Finally, a street reporter announces that gigantic machines were crossing Rio de Janeiro, before the city is algo attacked by the poison fog.
-Like in 1938, some listeners took the broadcast for a real news bulletin and shortly after, the Brazilian Army (the event took place during Brazilian military dictatorship) shut down the radio station, only allowing it back on the air a few days later.
+Finally, a street reporter announces that gigantic machines were crossing Rio de Janeiro, before the city is also attacked by the poison fog.
+Like in 1938, some listeners took the broadcast for a real news bulletin and shortly after, the Brazilian Army (the event took place during the Brazilian military dictatorship) shut down the radio station, only allowing it back on the air a few days later.

 On the 50th anniversary of the radio play, on October 30, 1988, a remake was aired by WGBH and picked up by 150 National Public Radio stations.
+The cast included Jason Robards, Steve Allen, Rene Auberjonois, Hector Elizondo, CBS anchor Douglas Edwards, and NPR broadcasters Terry Gross and Scott Simon.
 It was nominated for a Grammy Award for Best Spoken Word or Nonmusical Recording.